GaloisInc/Cadenas/README.md

 ## Features

-- Material3 Design
+- Material3 design
 - Independence from social media - no data shared with other platforms
 - Dark and light themes based on system settings
-- Highly configurable
-- TODO: Simple text/QR configuration sharing
+- Simple QR configuration sharing

 ## Building